rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

-When calling the API methods, you always refer to consumers by their consumer tags, which can be either client- or server-generated as explained in the <a href="/specification.html">AMQP 0-9-1 specification</a> document.
+When calling the API methods, you always refer to consumers by their consumer tags, which can be either client- or server-generated as explained in the [AMQP 0-9-1 specification](/specification.html) document.

 ## <a id="basic-get" class="anchor" href="#basic-get">Fetching Individual Messages ("pull API")</a>